sdam-au/tempun_in_R/README.md

 # How to use this repository

 ## Sources and prerequisites
-[Describe the provenance of data used in the scripts contained and clarify how it is harvested and what other prerequisites are required to get the scripts working.
-In case of pure tool attribute any reused scripts to source, etc., license and specify any prerequisites or technical requirements.]
+The data used in this project is from the EDH (Epigraphic Database Heidelberg) database.
+To make these scripts run you will have to know where python is installed on your machine as the rmd file requires you to specify where python is installed on your system.
+If you are using virtuelenv or conda it is enough to know the name of your environment, when setting up.

 ### Data
-Anything else on data metadata and data used.
-Link to data repository or explanatory article.
+[Anything else on data metadata and data used.
+Link to data repository or explanatory article.]

 ### Software
 1. R, minimum version 4.0.3